-Regulations are the Treasury Department's official interpretation of the Internal Revenue Code and have the highest authoritative weight.
+- 100) Regulations are the Treasury Department's official interpretation of the Internal Revenue Code and have the highest authoritative weight.
 Regulations are issued in three different forms: proposed, temporary, and final.
 Final regulations are regulations that have been issued in final form, and thus, until revoked, they represent the Treasury's interpretation of the Code.
 Temporary regulations, as the name suggests, have a limited life (three years for regulations issued after November 20, 1988).
 Nonetheless, during their "life," they carry the same authoritative weight as final regulations.
 Finally, proposed regulations are, as the name suggests, "proposed," and thus do not carry the same authoritative weight as temporary or final regulations.
 In addition to being issued in three different forms, regulations also serve three basic purposes: interpretative, procedural, and legislative.
 Most regulations are issued as interpretative or procedural regulations.
 As the names suggest, interpretative regulations represent the Treasury's interpretation of the Code.
 Procedural Regulations explain Treasury Department procedures as they relate to administering the Code.
 Legislative regulations, the rarest type, are issued when Congress specifically directs the Treasury Department to create regulations to address an issue in an area of law.
 In these instances, the Treasury is actually writing the law instead of interpreting the Code.
 Because Legislative Regulations actually represent tax law instead of an interpretation of tax law, Legislative Regulations generally have been viewed to have more authoritative weight than Interpretative and Procedural Regulations.
 However, in Mayo Foundation for Medical Education & Research v.
 U.S., 131 S.Ct.
-704 (2011), the Supreme Court held (subject to specific conditions) that all Treasury regulations warrant deference.
-Checking the status of regulations is a bit complicated.
-Most tax services alert researchers if a regulation has not been updated for certain changes in the Code.
-If this is the case, the researcher should evaluate whether the changes in the Code make the regulation obsolete.
+704 (2011), the Supreme Court held (subject to specific conditions) that all Treasury regulations warrant deference Checking the status of regulations is a bit complicated.
+Most tax services alert researchers if a regulation ha been updated for certain changes in the Code.
+If this is the case, the researcher should evaluate whether the in the Code make the regulation obsolete. - 101) Campbell is not finished.
+Once the tax researcher has identified relevant authorities, she must make sure that the authorities are still valid and up to date.
+For court cases, a citator can be used to review the history of the case to find out, for example, whether it was subsequently appealed and overturned or and to identify subsequent cases that cite the case.
+Favorable citations strengthen a case, while unfavorable citations weaken the case.
+Citators can also be used to check the status of revenue rulings, revenue procedures, and other IRS pronouncements.
+Checking the status of the code is fairly simple: just locate the current version. - 102) Except for Supreme Court cases, whenever the IRS loses, it may issue an acquiescence or nonacquiescence as guidance for how the IRS intends to respond to the loss.
+An acquiescence indicates that the IRS has decided to "follow" the court's adverse ruling in the future - i.e., the IRS will no longer litigate this issue.
+A nonacquiescence has the exact opposite implications.
+A nonacquiescence alerts taxpayers that the IRS plans to continue to litigate this issue.
+Roddy can still rely on the favorable Tax Court case but should alert his client that the IRS has stated very clearly that it does not agree with the Tax Court opinion and will continue to litigate this issue.